AmandaLesnik/WebbCouture/README.md

 ### Git:
 - was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 ### GitHub:
-- is used as the respository for the projects code after being pushed from Git.
+- is used as the repository for the projects code after being pushed from Git.
 ### Microsoft Paint 3D:
 - was used for resizing images and editing photos for the website.
 ### Balsamiq: